Four temping myths you shouldn’t believe

 Temp workers do not receive less paid leave than permanent staff as they are both calculated on hours / days worked.

-There are so many benefits to temping, it offers the ability to try something new, flexibility and can offer a great route back into employment.
+There are so many benefits to temping, it offers the ability to try something new.
+The flexibility can give you a great route back into employment.
 So don’t believe these temping myths as temporary working could just offer the employment opportunity you’ve been looking for.